logtail/logtail-nextjs/examples/trpc-app-router/README.md

-# next-axiom tRPC + App Router Example
+# @logtail/next tRPC + App Router Example

-This is an example for using next-axiom with the Next.js App Router and tRPC.
+This is an example for using @logtail/next with the Next.js App Router and tRPC.
 It is based on `create-t3-app`.

 ## Setup